 Few things are better than waking up feeling fully rested after a good night’s sleep, right?
-Unfortunately, many factors in our busy lives can disrupt our natural sleep/wake schedule, leaving us feeling drowsy and unrested the following day.
+Unfortunately, many factors in our lives can disrupt our natural sleep/wake schedule, leaving us feeling drowsy and unrested the following day.

 Developing healthy sleep habits is vital to your well-being.
 Here are five things that may be preventing you from getting the quality sleep you need and deserve.

 Believe it or not, your bedroom plays a big role in the amount and quality of sleep that you get.
 Associating your room with anything other than sleep can hinder your ability to fall asleep.